 Why Native Litters Are Typically Smaller

-Several factors reduce native pig litter size in backyard conditions:
+A few things reduce litter size in backyard conditions:

 - Inbreeding.
 In many barangays, the same boar services every sow for years.
 FAO research shows inbreeding can reduce litter size by 25–50% over several generations.
 This is the single biggest factor.